 O-ring or Flat Gasket Seals.
 Vessels with O-ring seals are closed by simply tightening the screw cap down hand tight.
 The maximum operating temperature will depend upon the O-ring material.
 When equipped with FKM (Viton®) O-rings operating temperatures up to 225 °C are permitted.
 By substituting FFKM (Kalrez®) O-rings this limit can be raised to 300 °C. Careful consideration of chemical compatibility must also be given when selecting O-ring materials.
 PTFE gaskets can be used to temperatures up to 300 °C and offer virtually universal chemical compatibility.
 Six compression bolts are used to develop the sealing forces on the PTFE gaskets in this design.

 Head Configuration.
 Each reaction vessel is equipped with an inlet valve, exhaust valve, safety rupture disc, and pressure transducer in addition to an internal thermocouple.
 Vessels can be modified to include a dip tube for liquid sampling or a cold finger for cooling.
-The user can choose to have the valves, transducer and rupture disc mounted on a gage block connected directly to the vessel head, or remotely mounted on the back panel.
+The user can choose to have the valves, transducer and rupture disc mounted on a multi-port adapter connected directly to the vessel head, or remotely mounted on the back panel.

 – Head Mounted.
 The head mounted design makes it possible to remove the pressurized vessels from the heater/stirrer assembly or to prefill the vessels in a remote location.
 PEEK flexible tubing with a quick slip connector is provided for each vessel for inlet of gas.
 Tubing is easily removed after gas fill.